99-devops/99devops_web/content/posts/life-is-hard-randomness-is-harder.md

 ## First of all, what is Entropy ?

-Entryopy is the measure of randomness or disorderness in a system where as Randomness is a phenomenon or procedure for getting data that is random.
+Entropy is the measure of randomness or disorderness in a system where as Randomness is a phenomenon or procedure for getting data that is random.
 It is a measure of randomness and it increases everytime the randomness in system increases.
 Now another question, what is randomness ?
 Randomness in what ?

 ## Now what is Randomness then, Randomness in what ?